Niceno/Visual-Fortran-Solvers/readme.md

 by David Kincaid & Ward Cheney

-Starting from sources cordialy provided by the authors, I was converging towards the implementations in T-Flows.
-Initial motivation was to check wheather fill-in makes sense for ICCG solvers, but recenlty I realized that they might also be useful to dive into GPU programming.
+Starting from sources cordialy provided by the authors, I was converging towards the implementations in _T-Flows_ (https://github.com/DelNov/T-Flows).
+Initial motivation was to check wheather fill-in makes sense for _ICCG_ solvers, but recenlty I realized that they might also be useful to dive into GPU programming.

 ## GPU Programming